i-machine-think/machine-tasks/README.md

 ## Lookup-tables

 A dataset proposed in [[2]](https://arxiv.org/abs/1802.06467) to evaluate compositional learning.

+## Symbol-rewriting

+A dataset proposed in [[3]] (https://arxiv.org/abs/1805.01445) to evaluate a model's ability to generalise on a simple symbol rewriting task.

 ## References
 \[1\] Brenden M. Lake and Marco Baroni.
 Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks, 2017.